 Finally, choose Create.

-When you complete the above steps and the conditions for the alert are met, you will be notified with a message like this:
+When you complete the above steps and the conditions for the alert are met, you will be notified with a message like this on Slack or Email:

 Conclusion